Acupuncture.Com - Gateway to Chinese Medicine, Health and Wellness Store Google

 Acupuncture.Com accepts article contributions.
 Email submissions to contact@acupuncture.com

-Large Intestine 4
+Large Intestine LI 4

 Chinese Name: Hegu (English translation: Joining Valley)